iiirxs/exception-handler-bundle/README.md

 Usage
 ============
 This bundle provides custom exception handling for ajax requests.
-By default it provides validation exception class, but you can create any custom exception to be handled, by implementing the IIIRxs\ExceptionHandlerBundle\Exception\ExceptionInterface.
+By default it provides validation exception class, but you can create any custom exception to be handled, by implementing the **IIIRxs\ExceptionHandlerBundle\Exception\ExceptionInterface**.

 Installation